laarajsalaheddine/laarajsalaheddine/README.md

 ## Get in Touch

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/laarajsalaheddine/)
+Yu are welcome to connect with me on [LinkedIn](https://www.linkedin.com/in/laarajsalaheddine/)

-You can also reach me via email at <a href="mailto:laarajsalaheddine@gmail.com">laarajsalaheddine@gmail.com</a>.
+You can also reach me via email @ <a href="mailto:laarajsalaheddine@gmail.com">laarajsalaheddine@gmail.com</a>.

 Looking forward to collaborating.